anthonyznova/ProvusDataFormatter/README.md

 # Provus Formatter

-A Python GUI application that streamlines the process of preparing TEM/PEM (Transient Electromagnetic/Pulsed Electromagnetic) data files for import into Provus by automatically generating appropriate waveform and channel sampling scheme files, adding the appropriate flags to file headers, and updating project files.
+A Python GUI application that will assist in brining data into provus projects